 If you are eager to have a cat but you are concerned about this issue, it is quite understandable, especially if you are allergic to cats.
 Fortunately, there are ways to avoid such problems.
 There are various types of cat breeds and many of them don’t shed as much hair, or at all, so this may be a good solution for you.

-If you are allergic to dander, get a cat that doesn’t have a double coat and thus, your problem is solved.
+If you are allergic to dander, get a cat that doesn’t have a double coat or a low shedding cat.
 Unfortunately, if you are allergic to protein, which is found in a cat’s saliva, then the problem is way more serious.

-In this article, we will take a look at some cat breeds that don’t shed and thus, represent an ideal companion that doesn’t require too much work.
+In this article, we will take a look at some cat breeds that don’t shed.
+They are an ideal companion that doesn’t require too much work.

 Sphynxes are one of the popular short-hair breeds.
 It appears to be hairless but actually, it is covered with fine, very short hair which can hardly be felt.
 Because this cat breed has no coat, it doesn’t shed all over the place, so it is perfect for your home.
 In fact, Sphynxes are the result of an effort to create a hairless cat breed.